 Many Veterans with PTSD also suffer from chronic gastrointestinal issues like irritable bowel syndrome, which are thought to stem from changes in gut bacteria as a result of stress.

-Chronic pain and PTSD frequently occur in tandem, with 35 percent of Veterans having been diagnosed with both conditions.
+Chronic pain and PTSD frequently occur in tandem, with 35 percent of Veterans and First Responders having been diagnosed with both conditions.

 Traumatic Brain Injury